raghu13590/big-data-mac-arm64-setup/README.md

 # Big Data Mac ARM64 Setup

 This project sets up a big data environment on a Mac with ARM64 architecture using Docker.
-It includes scripts to manage and run Zookeeper, Kafka, Pinot, Superset, and ZooNavigator services.
+It includes scripts to manage and run Zookeeper, Kafka, AKHQ(a GUI for Kafka), Pinot, Superset, and ZooNavigator services.

 ## Overview